alindeman/upgradingtorails4/text/07_action_controller_and_action_view.markdown

 scan the examples in the [**strong_parameters** README](https://github.com/rails/strong_parameters/blob/master/README.md).

+#### <a id="unpermitted-attributes"></a>Behavior for Unpermitted Paramters

+Any parameters that is not `permit`ted is removed from the hash of parameters passed through **strong_parameters**.
+The model will simply not see it at all.

+Furthermore, in the development and test environments, a message will be logged to the log file and `rails server` output.
+However, no error will be raised: the request will continue.

+@@@ text
+# logs/development.log
+Unpermitted parameters: admin
+@@@

+I found this lack of an error frustrating in development mode.
+In my Rails 4 applications, I would sometimes add a new field to the model and to a form, but forget to tweak the `xxx_params` method in the controller.

+Submitting the form with the new field would not result in an error, but the new attribute would not be populated either.
+And, of course, it would take me several minutes to figure out where the problem lay.

+I now recommend changing the behavior of **strong_parameters** to raise an exception when an unpermitted parameter is received, though only in development mode.
+To do so, add a line to `config/environments/development.rb`:

+@@@ ruby
+# config/environments/development.rb
+Widgets::Application.configure do
+  # ...

+  config.action_controller.action_on_unpermitted_parameters = :raise
+end
+@@@

+With the configuration option set to `:raise`, it is much more obvious during development when you forget to add a new field to the `permit`ted list.

 #### Upgrading

 While `attr_accessible` has been removed from Rails 4, it can be brought back